 My research focuses on decision making under risk, ambiguity and time delay.
 I am particularly interested in simple testable models that explain experimental choice data and that are both psychologically plausible and normatively appealing.
 In particular, I believe that our decisions are strongly influenced by the context in which they are made.
 Thus in my research I modify standard models of rationality to allow for context effects.

-I currently work as assistant professor in the Decision Support and Analysis Unit of the Institute of Econometrics at Warsaw School of Economics.
-In 2010 I graduated from the European University Institute in Florence receiving a PhD in economics by defending my thesis entitled Risk attitudes and measures of value for risky lotteries
+I graduated from the European University Institute in Florence receiving a PhD in economics in 2010 by defending my thesis entitled Risk attitudes and measures of value for risky lotteries under the scientific guidance of Pascal Courty and Fernando Vega-Redondo.
+I also graduated from European Doctoral Program in Quantitative Economics at Bonn Graduate School of Economics.

-I teach and have taught decision theory, game theory, microeconomics, operations research and optimization methods at bachelor, masters, PhD as well as the professional level.
+I have taught decision theory, game theory, microeconomics, operations research and optimization methods at undergraduate and graduate levels, including masters and PhD programs.
 Here you can find my Resume